 Steve R. Coffey Artist Statement

 I'm a sky watcher.
 I'm a curious onlooker.
 I study light and the optics of illusion.
 I love the art of storytelling.
 I love colour.
 I'm drawn to patterned intricacies of land and atmospheric abstractions of sky.
 I'm drawn to the mystery of our own existence somewhere in between.
 My impressions are presented in oil on canvas.
+And with lyric and a guitar.

 Outtake from a gallery interview in 2022~

 I'm originally from Winnipeg, Manitoba but moved to Alberta at a young age.
 My upbringing was a bit of a wild ride- Musician, hard living, Air Force father- Farm girl, independently strong mother.
 Soldier blood further back across the board.
 Father's side- military, music..and booze.
 My dad's dad was shot in the face at Vimy Ridge in France only to survive and get hit by a train in Canada (railroad man).
-The Coffey clan origins are Cork County, Ireland.
+The Coffey clan origins are County Cork, Ireland.
 Mother's side were of Scottish/Irish, Norwegian decent and were Western Canadian homesteaders.
 They raised their 9 kids in a tent for a few years of her upbringing while my Grandad built a house.
 Hard times.
 My mom left home at 13 and eventually landed in the air force where she met my Dad.
 They wound up in Germany where my Dad began playing music for Canadian Forces Radio.

 The rest is history.

 Anyways...I was an angry kid.
 Broken home.
 Raised literally on the other side of the tracks.
 The train rolled through my bedroom every night to the point where I couldn't sleep without it.
 I used art as an outlet.
 Hence why I'm an advocate for mandatory art in schools and art therapy for troubled kids.
 All that said, My dear Mom raised us 5 kids the best she could with a (eventually physically debilitating) seamstress living and plenty of love.
-In search of myself after leaving home at 14 I hung on at grade school until I was eventually thrown out for selling spliffs and yelling at the art teacher.
+In search of myself after leaving home at 14 I hung on at grade school until I was eventually thrown out for selling spliffs and arguing with the art teacher.
 I travelled back and forth to Winnipeg and worked construction but missed my brothers and sisters and returned to Alberta where I first became a tradesman (power engineering) then eventually wound up in art school against all odds where I flourished in creativity and partying.
 It was the Eighties, what can I say?
 But eventually creativity won the day and addictions began taking a back seat and were finally thrown clear from my old beater car.

 I'm a fortunate man.
-I had a band.
-I travelled the world, I fell deeply in love and married a prima ballerina who pushed me to grow up and raise my art bar.
+I have a band.
+I travel the world, I fell deeply in love and married a prima ballerina who pushed me to grow up and raise my art bar.
 We have two beautiful daughters that are now grown and succeeding in life, an old cat and a crazy lab.
 We live in Southern Alberta in a hundred some year old house with a few friendly ghosts and starry skies.

 My drug of choice is art making.